Long-term follow-up of the MRC/BHF Heart Protection Study (HPS): Information for HPS participants

 Statins are one of the most commonly prescribed medications worldwide and so there is a lot of interest about their long-term safety.
 The existing HPS 11-year follow-up has shown no evidence of any harm associated with simvastatin, however some risks may take several decades to emerge.

-To investigate this we plan to continue following-up all surviving HPS participants, by using electronic health records from central data registries.
-From time to time, we will ask NHS Digital (and similar organisations in Wales, Scotland and Northern Ireland) to provide information about medical events such as hospital admissions, cancer diagnoses, dementia diagnoses and deaths that occur in the HPS population.
+To investigate this, we plan to continue following-up all surviving HPS participants, by using electronic health records from NHS Data Custodians.
+From time to time, we ask NHS England and similar organisations in Wales (Digital Health and Care Wales) and Scotland (Public Health Scotland and National Records of Scotland) to provide information about medical events such as hospital admissions, cancer diagnoses, dementia diagnoses and deaths that occur in the HPS population.
 This information will be added to the information previously provided by participants during the main trial at research clinics, and by annual postal questionnaires during post-trial follow-up.

 By continuing to follow-up HPS participants for up to 15 more years (to 2035) we hope to provide good evidence that starting a statin earlier has benefits later in life such as a reduced risk of heart attacks, strokes and dementia, while being safe to take long-term.
 In addition, if statin therapy was shown to reduce dementia risk, this would have a significant impact on population health worldwide.